 My alternative view of this reality is the film 50 First Dates.
 Perhaps everybody should have to sit through a half hour run down of our lives up to that point, first thing in the morning, so we wouldn’t have to continually rehash old ground.

 I actually have developed the habit of writing a lot down.
 It is really eye-opening when you do this.
 I had a friend who kept a five year diary.
 We used to be room-mates, so she would often happily recite to me exactly what we had been doing on that day three years previously, two years etc. I did eventually start to realise that we had been here before.
+I have always had short term memory issues BTW so I developed coping strategies.
+Now I do not think there is anything actually wrong with my memory, it is just set up differently.
+If there are issues they are likely caused by stress and narcissistic abuse.(gaslighting)

 Right now at times, I feel like I (and the more you study history you realise, also the world) am constantly running on that great hamster wheel of life and going nowhere fast.